locationtech/geomesa/docs/user/geoserver.rst

 .. note::

-   If you enabled the time dimension for a layer, such as instructed in the :doc:`../tutorials/geomesa-quickstart-accumulo`, then you will need to specify a time in the URL of the form:
+   If you enabled the time dimension for a layer, such as instructed in the :doc:`../tutorials/geomesa-quickstart-accumulo`, then you will need to specify a TIME parameter in the URL of the form:
       ``&TIME=2014-01-01T00:00:00.000Z/2014-01-31T23:59:59.999Z``
    That tells GeoServer to display the records for the entire month of January 2014.
+GeoServer will add an implicit time filter if you do not specify one, which may cause unexpected results.
+This TIME parameter is distinct from the CQL filter and specifying a CQL time filter without the TIME parameter will create an empty intersection with the implicit time filter.
 You can find more information about the TIME parameter from `GeoServer's documentation <http://docs.geoserver.org/stable/en/user/services/wms/time.html>`__.
-   By default Geoserver does not add this parameter.

 Analysis with WPS
 -----------------